awslabs/mountpoint-s3-csi-driver/dev/README.md

 Mountpoint is based on Filesystem in Userspace (FUSE) and allows you to mount your buckets as local file systems.

 Even though the CSI is a generic interface, Mountpoint for Amazon S3 CSI Driver actively only test against [Kubernetes](https://kubernetes.io/).
-All end-to-end tests of the CSI Driver creates [Amazon Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/) clusters, installs the CSI Driver, and runs the test against the real EKS cluster.
+All end-to-end tests of the CSI Driver create [Amazon Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/) clusters, install the CSI Driver, and run the test against the real EKS cluster.

 ### Kubernetes primer